 If you plan on using these at the computer or mixing board, you’ll appreciate the fact that the velour pads in conjunction with the wide area of contact make for a very comfortable experience, especially over long periods of time.
 Because the backs are “semi” open, heat doesn’t tend to build up, but sound does leak a lot—plan accordingly.

-Beyond that peak in the highs, the response is fairly flat all around, meaning that there’s very little from the lows to high mids that’s really emphasized over other notes.
-Consequently—outside of that massive treble peak from 7-11kHz—music will sound pretty clinical.
+There’s very little from the lows to high mids that’s really emphasized over other notes.
+Consequently—outside of that massive treble peak from 7-10kHz—music will sound very clear.
 There’s a bit of distortion in the low end, but it’s inaudible to the point where you’ll only notice it if you are super young and know what to look for.
 If you listen to 70s-2000s rock or hiphop: you won’t be able to tell what’s there or what was recorded.

 You should be able to equalize your sound very easily if you want to.
 Just don’t go too crazy, and be sure to always de-emphasize, don’t increase emphasis—just increase volume.
 If you do increase emphasis on any notes, you’re very likely to increase distortion in that band.